Gonsolin goes to 11-0, Dodgers get 4 HRs to beat Cubs 5-3 – KION546

 GRATEROL HURT

-Dodgers reliever Brusdar Graterol left in the eighth with right side soreness.
-A trainer and manager Dave Roberts visited the mound after the right-hander touched his upper rib cage with his hand.
+Dodgers reliever Brusdar Graterol left after throwing six pitches in the eighth.
+Roberts said he had a cramp in his rib area.
+Although he checked out fine, Roberts said Graterol may undergo more testing and the injured list is “not off the table” for him.
 Graterol got the first out of the inning and had a 2-1 count on Morel when he walked off.
 Phil Bickford came in and struck out Morel before Andrelton Simmons grounded out to end the inning.

 THROWING IN STYLE